abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 the doors of the Dhamma hall during the all-night sits.

 Luang Por Pasanno: I wasn't there back then.
-But he did have us sit in meditation right after the meal in all three of our robes—in the hot season!
+But he did have us sit in meditation right after the meal in all three of our robes---in the hot season!
 Over time, however, he came to rely more on wisdom than brute force.